Zero-cycles with coefficients for the second generalized symplectic involution variety of an algebra of degree 4: Introduction

-In the present paper, we treat type $\mathsf{C}_n$.
-Such groups are given by symplectic groups $G = \textbf{Sp}(A, \sigma)$ for a central simple algebra of degree $2n$ with symplectic involution.
-The second generalized involution variety $\text{IV}_2(A, \sigma)$ is homogeneous for $G$ and we compute its $K_1$-zero-cycles for $A$ of index 4.
+In the present paper, we treat type $\mathsf{C}_2$.
+Such groups are given by symplectic groups $\textbf{Sp}(A, \sigma)$ for a central simple algebra of degree $4$ with symplectic involution.
+The second generalized involution variety $\text{IV}_2(A, \sigma)$ is homogeneous for $\textbf{Sp}(A, \sigma)$ and we compute its group of $K_1$-zero-cycles.
 Our main result is the following: